audioxide/data/data/posts/20180726-reviews-the-internet-hive-mind.md

   admittedly a rather lavish one.
 It’s frustrating to hear an album so content with being unrefined.
 week: 156
+blurb: The record stagnates into a smooth R&B mood, though admittedly a rather lavish one.
+It’s frustrating to hear an album so content with being unrefined.
 ---
 author: André
 review: Lush R&B is often the perfect supplement for a sweltering hot summer,